lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/using-oxen-name-system.md

 ons_update_mapping owner=T6UD8TM1t7mUYmMCHXQ67Kg5jXBwoVxNqGpXctnsLXtGBEFnhq37RQAA8jgqgD9U6QbeNGqAkkVXucXQ5txE6Mrk2aRwpppir backup_owner=T6TEJJRfvhMZbJpRuchJtmQAjuyCUAyYy2yVcc9ySxTHXWgwQkupjUJUQsyCoyYfRGReAY3pgaYxUHwoKEkWNh5o2qe5Btt3x value=0596d2fdc1407490e1bb7cbca3f3674606d3ef9b1d01cf46199ee5c8932d83f40a KeeJef
 ```

-## Updating an Oxen Name System Record: Wallet executing is not owner of record\)
+## Updating an Lozzax Name System Record: Wallet executing is not owner of record\)

 In this scenario, you have an ONS record that you wish to update, and you’re able to coordinate with the wallet owning the record.
 The wallet that owns the record can execute this command to generate a signature.